DaveLawes/public_api_querier/README.md

 - Explain my thought process
 - Provide information about how to run and test my app
 - Write simple and readable code
-- App should be split across multiple files
+- Split the app across multiple files
 - Provide meaningful (passing) tests
-- Dealing with edge cases is a bonus
+- Dealing with edge cases are a bonus

 ## User Stories